What is creativity? What makes creativity radical?

 Well, that depends on the context as well.
 Radical creativity can be recognised and evaluated on several levels: by the audience of the creative work, within the field the creativity relates to, by the team involved with a creative project, and the individual creator.

 The audience are the people who receive the work, such as leaders, work communities or end users.
 Sometimes, the audience gets a sense of radicality at the first exposure — as soon as they learn about the new idea or product, they realize that it will significantly change the way they think, work and live.
 At other times radicality is only understood in hindsight.
-The consequences can radical for our entire society, as in the case of social media and mobile phones, and the effect isn’t always entirely good.
+The consequences can be radical for our entire society, as in the case of social media and mobile phones, and the effect isn’t always entirely good.
 This is a reminder to take the recognition of radical creativity seriously – it can be powerful.

 Recognition in the field happens through the experts in an area of knowledge or practice.
 Csikszentmihalyi (2015) introduced the concept of gatekeepers in a field of knowledge, the experts who filter what creative works become acknowledged and included in a specific domain.
 Nowhere is this as clear as in the field of visual arts, where there are no easily defined objective criteria for a good piece of art, and where the role of gallerists, curators and grant committees is central.
-While radical creativity is valued in a field, it also threatens the existing paradigm and the parties that benefit from it.
+When radical creativity is valued in a field, it also threatens the existing paradigm and the parties that benefit from it.
 This is where the values and vision of the gatekeepers is crucial: they can empower their field to be open to new creative flows and positive change.

 The third level is the team.
 While creativity is often understood as an individual skill, the development of a creative idea usually involves a group of people who co-create with complementary skills.
 A team that’s open to radical creativity will embrace everyone’s creative behaviour (i.e., risk-taking and experimentation) and get excited and offer support whenever they detect signs of radical creativity.